 - Previous - shows how many times readers clicked previous to view pages;

-- Download files - shows how many times your PDF has been downloaded;
+- Download - shows how many readers clicked the download button;

 - Zoom - shows how many times readers zoomed in and out;

 - Share - shows how many times readers shared your flipbook on social networks.